dailiang18bb/Leetcode/README.md

 38. LinkedList alway watch the head and tail case
 39. LinkedList add `one dummy node before the head node` can make the head case easier.
 40. Recursive, call the other result without me, go to the deepest and then start the return.
+41. Slow and fast pointer to get the middle point.

 ## Ask Questions